-Frishfelds et al. (2025) highlight the benefits of on-demand coastal modeling employing two-way nesting, emphasizing its capacity to dynamically refine coastal processes while maintaining consistency with larger-scale ocean simulations.
-This
+Frishfelds et al. (2025) highlight the benefits of on-demand coastal modelling employing two-way nesting, emphasizing its capacity to dynamically refine coastal processes while maintaining consistency with larger-scale ocean simulations.
+This approach enhances the accuracy and reliability of highresolution forecasting systems, facilitating improved representation of fine-scale coastal dynamics.

-In that sense, these multi-model intercomparison exercises are key elements for many initiatives, such as the Horizon Europe Project FOCCUS (Forecasting and Observing the Open-to-Coastal Ocean for Copernicus Users, https://foccus-project.eu/) Project, that have in their core the enhancing of existing coastal downscaling capabilities, developing innovative coastal forecasting products based on a seamless numerical forecasting from regional models of the Copernicus Marine Service covering the EU regional seas, to Member States coastal forecasting systems (authors can add here any other pertinent reference from literature).
+In that sense, these multi-model intercomparison exercises are key elements for many initiatives, such as the Horizon Europe project, FOCCUS (2025), that have enhanced existing coastal downscaling capabilities at their core, developing innovative coastal forecasting products based on a seamless numerical forecasting from regional models of the Copernicus Marine Service covering the EU regional seas to member states' coastal forecasting systems.
 Espino et al. (2022) emphasized the significance of extending Copernicus Marine Environmental Monitoring Service (CMEMS) products to coastal regions, highlighting the integration of high-resolution models and observational data to improve coastal forecasting capabilities.
 Their work underscores the importance of tailoring operational ocean models to better capture nearshore dynamics, ensuring more accurate and actionable predictions for end-users.

-Furthermore, multi-model studies focused on extreme event simulations provide valuable insights into the performance of operational forecasting systems.
-For instance, Sotillo et al. (2021) examined the record-breaking Western Mediterranean Storm Gloria by evaluating five different model systems, including Copernicus Marine Service products (global, regional Mediterranean, and Atlantic IBI solutions) alongside two coastal nested models.
+Furthermore, and from an end-user perspective, multimodel studies focused on extreme event simulations provide valuable input on the performance of operational forecasting systems.
+For instance, Sotillo et al. (2021b) examined Gloria, the record-breaking western Mediterranean storm, by evaluating five different model systems, including Copernicus Marine Service products (global, regional Mediterranean, and Atlantic IBI solutions) alongside two coastal nested models.
 Such studies play a crucial role in assessing model accuracy, leveraging local HF radar observations, and informing future improvements to regional and coastal forecasting services.
+In addition, it contributed to an increase in the knowledge about the model systems in operations and an outline of future model service upgrades (both in the regional and coastal services), aimed at achieving a better coastal forecasting, especially during the extreme events.